mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 ![right camera][right]
 ![center flipped][flipped]

-The data set provided 8036 samples, each of which had a center, left, and right image, and I augmented the set by flipping the center image.  sklearn.model_selection.train_test_split() was used to split off 20% of the data to use for validation.
+The data set provided 8036 samples, each of which had a path to a center, left, and right image. sklearn.model_selection.train_test_split() was used to split off 20% of the samples to use for validation.
+For each sample, the center-flipped image was created on the fly within the generator.
-Therefore, my network was trained on a total of 25,712 data pairs, and validated on a total of 6432 image+angle pairs.
+Therefore, my network was trained on a total of floor(8036x0.8) x 4 = 25,712 image+angle pairs, and validated on a total of 6432 image+angle pairs.

 A separate generator was created for training data and validation data.
-Tthe training generator provided images and angles derived from samples in the training set, while the validation generator provided images and data derived from samples in the validation set).
+Tthe training generator provided images and angles derived from samples in the training set, while the validation generator provided images and data derived from samples in the validation set.

 I trained the model for 5 epochs using an Adams optimizer, which was probably more than necessary, but I wanted to be sure the validation error was plateauing.
 I did make sure the validation error was not increasing for later epochs.